mujtaba-ahmad/ngx-countdown/README.md

 # ngx-countdown (Angular4 Countdown)
 Angular 4 countdown is compatible with latest release of angular 4.x.x.
+## Note
+Please use 'count-down-angular-4' branch.
+It has latest code and in working condition.

 ## Functionality
 1. I can be applied anywhere in your web application.